Seas0/nccl-tests-manual/README.md

 ## Usage

 NCCL tests can run on multiple processes, multiple threads, and multiple CUDA devices per thread.
-The number of process is managed by MPI and is therefore not passed to the tests as argument.
+With the standard launcher, the number of processes is managed by MPI and is therefore not passed to the tests as argument.
+With manual launch, the number of processes is provided through environment variables.
 The total number of ranks (=CUDA devices) will be equal to `(number of processes)*(number of threads)*(number of GPUs per thread)`.

 ### Quick examples